IEA-Paris/PPIAS/content/articles/hommage-serge-moscovici/is-there-a-social-psychology-of-historic-grievances-and-intergroup-conflict-in-the-age-of-radicalisation.md

 yt: 9vlVtClNJ-U

 ---
-<Youtube yt="9vlVtClNJ-U" caption="Is There a Social Psychology of Historic Grievances and Intergroup Conflict in the Age of ‘Radicalisation’?" start="false" stop="false"></Youtube>
+<Youtube yt="9vlVtClNJ-U" caption="Is There a Social Psychology of Historic Grievances and Intergroup Conflict in the Age of 'Radicalisation'?" start="false" stop="false"></Youtube>